cleder/awesome-python-testing/README.md

 ## Fixtures

-- [protestr](https://github.com/Grimmscorpp/protestr) - is a simple, powerful fixture provider for Python tests.
+- [protestr](https://github.com/Grimmscorpp/protestr) - A simple, powerful fixture provider for Python tests.
 Protestr's intuitive API lets you generate versatile fixtures for your test cases and inject them as dependencies on demand.
+- [pytest-deadfixtures](https://github.com/jllorencetti/pytest-deadfixtures) - A simple plugin to list unused or duplicated fixtures in a pytest suite.

 ## Load Testing